-Allan Wrobel is a senior software engineer at LexisNexis Risk Solutions and a long-time ECL user.
+Allan Wrobel is a consulting software engineer at LexisNexis Risk Solutions and a long-time ECL user.
 Initially working with data operations, Allan now serves as an ECL developer on both Thor and ROXIE.

 Allan has worked at LexisNexis since 2011 and was part of the original inception of the company in the U.K. With more than 40 years of experience in the industry, he has become a passionate ambassador for the HPCC Systems community and has contributed several video tutorials on YouTube for our users.

 Flavio Villanustre, our VP of technology, sat down with Allan to discuss how he’s seen the industry change since he began working with databases in the mid-1980s, his ECL tutorial YouTube series and where how he sees our platform evolving in the next ten years.